ThatOSDeveloper/ThatOSDeveloper/README.md

 - Hi, I’m @ThatOSDeveloper or Owen Winchell
-- I’m interested in building a custom OS from scratch
+- I’m interested in building a custom OS from scratch and running doom on the ben eater 65c02 breadboard computer
-- I’m currently learning freestanding C
+- I’m currently learning freestanding C and 6502 assembly
 - Pronouns: he/him